TheBarret/Clippers/README.md

 ## Tools

 - **collector**
+  - accepts and reads a raw HTML file
-  Parses an HTML file, extracts all `<a href="...">` links, and outputs only clean URL presentation in http or https.
+  - extracts all `<a href="...">` links
+  - and outputs clean URL in http or https format

 - **group**
   - Reads URLs from stdin
   - groups them by domain
-  - removes duplicates,
+  - removes duplicates
-  - and writes each multi-URL domain into its own file inside a `clean/` folder.
-Files are appended to across runs.
+  - and writes each multi-URL domain into its own file inside a `clean/` folder. (appends to across runs)

 ## Build